BachiLi/redner/README.md

 ## News

+01/08/2020 - Significantly improves the memory usage of mipmapping.
+Now you can use large textures (say 4096x4096) relatively safely.
 12/15/2019 - Fixed a GC-related bug on the PyTorch rendering code in 0.1.30.
 Please update.
 12/12/2019 - Preliminary Windows support (CPU-only) is available thanks to the contribution of [Markus Worchel](https://github.com/mworchel).
 12/09/2019 - Added many tutorials in wiki using Google colab.
 Added a sphinx-generated documentation.